A delightful, poignant story of a birth mother and daughter reunited just in time.

 Hollywood actress Karen Black gave up a newborn daughter to adoption in 1959.
 For five decades the two knew nothing about each other.
 But strict adoption laws could not break their inborn mother-daughter bond.

 When the state finally opened the sealed records, Diane was amazed to discover that her birth mother was the actor whose unconventional beauty had captured the zeitgeist of the ’60s and ’70s cinema.
 Karen starred in some of the decades’ prominent films including Easy Rider, Five Easy Pieces, The Great Gatsby, Airport 1975, and many more.

 Their reunion was healing and bittersweet, because it came at a pivotal moment: Karen was battling cancer.

-Finding Karen Black: Roots Become Wings takes the reader on an emotional journey from childhood longing to dream fulfilled, from struggle to stardom, and from the first moments of a joyful reunion through a year of discovery, reflection, loss and renewal.
-This remarkable story is a testament to the power of the mother-child bond and the belief that love lasts forever.
+Finding Karen Black: Roots Become Wings takes the reader on an emotional journey from childhood longing to dream fulfilled, and from the first moments of a joyful reunion through a year of discovery, loss, and renewal.
+This remarkable story is a testament to the power of the mother-child bond, the importance of our biological roots, and the belief that love lasts forever.